git-srinath/DMS3.0/backend/modules/mapper/python_conversion_archive/PKGDWMAPR_README.md

 from modules.logger import logger, info, warning, error
 ```

-Errors are automatically logged when `PKGDWMAPRError` exceptions are raised.
+Errors are automatically logged when `PKGDMS_MAPRError` exceptions are raised.

 ## Migration from PL/SQL